 If you’re still selecting a bathroom mirror and you’d like to join the smart home revolution, check out my posts about steam-free bathroom mirrors and bathroom mirrors with built-in Bluetooth technology.
 Many of these mirrors allow you to customize light colors, stream music and turn on and off settings with voice commands.

 Finally, if you’re getting a new bathroom mirror as part of a remodel, don’t miss the opportunity to save thousands of dollars on your renovation.
-Fill out the form below and I’ll send designer hacks straight to your inbox.
+Subscribe to my newsletter and I’ll send designer hacks straight to your inbox.